joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/about-local-sql-databases.md

 for their specific data, or a database file can be accessed by all application users on a single computer for shared data.
 Because the data is local to a single computer, data is not automatically shared among users on different computers.
-The local SQL database engine doesn’t provide any capability to execute SQL statements against a remote or server-based database.
+The local SQL database engine doesn't provide any capability to execute SQL statements against a remote or server-based database.

 </div>